Description of the Hospital

 The Hospital is accredited by the Joint Commission on Accreditation of Hospitals and the Liaison Committee on Graduate Medical Education.
 It is also a recognized member of the American Hospital Association, the Florida Hospital Association, the South Florida Hospital Association, and the National Association of Children’s Hospitals and Related Institutions, Inc.

 Nicklaus Children's Hospital is South Florida’s only independent, freestanding specialty hospital exclusively for children.
 For half a century, Nicklaus Children's Hospital has provided state-of-the art pediatric care for South Florida’s children, ranging in age from birth to 21.
 The Variety Club International, a group dedicated to helping indigent children, obtained the necessary funds and founded Variety Children’s Hospital in 1950.
-The medical institution was renamed Nicklaus Children's Hospital in 1983.
-The not-for profit 501 (C) (3) 289-bed hospital is renowned for excellence in all aspects of pediatric medicine with several specialty programs ranked among the best in the nation in the 2012-13 rankings by U.S. News & World Report offering more than 40 distinct medical specialties to treat childhood diseases and disorders.
+The medical institution was renamed Miami Children's Hospital in 1983, and was once again renamed Nicklaus Children's Hospital in 2015.
+The not-for profit 501 (C) (3) 289-bed hospital is renowned for excellence in all aspects of pediatric medicine with several specialty programs ranked among the best in the nation in the 2016-2017 rankings by U.S. News & World Report.

 With a medical staff of more than 600 doctors, Nicklaus Children's Hospital supports over 40 pediatric specialties and subspecialties (Adolescence Medicine, Allergy, Anesthesiology, Asthma Center, Bone Marrow Transplant, Brachial Plexus Surgery, Cardiology [The Heart Program], Cardiovascular Surgery [the Heart Program], Brain Institute, Clinical Immunology, Craniofacial Center, Critical Care Medicine, Cystic Fibrosis Center, Dentistry, Dermatology, Emergency Medicine, Endocrinology, Enuresis Center, Epilepsy Center, Gastroenterology, General Pediatrics, Genetics, Hematology-Oncology [Cancer Center], Infectious Diseases, Neonatology, Nephrology, Neurology, Neuropharmacology, Neuroscience [Brain Institute], Neurological Surgery, Nutrition, Ophthalmology, Orthopedics-Orthopedics Surgery, Otolaryngology, Pathology, Pediatric Surgery, Pediatric Trauma Center, Plastic Surgery, Preventive Medicine, Psychiatry, Pulmonology, Radiology , Rheumatology, Scoliosis Surgery, Sleep Disorder Center, Thoracic Surgery, Urology-Urologic Surgery).
 Accredited by the Joint Commission on Accreditation of Hospitals and the Liaison Committee on Graduate Medical Education, it is also a recognized member of the American Hospital Association, the Florida Hospital Association, the South Florida Hospital Association, and the National Association of Children’s Hospitals.
 The hospital has also been designated an American Nurses Credentialing Center (ANCC) Magnet facility, the nursing profession’s most prestigious institutional honor and is home to the largest pediatric teaching program in the southeastern United States.